landoscar/landoscar/README.md

 ♡ - be patient with me , i am diagnosed with generalized anxiety disorder and have trouble with social interaction especially online.

 ꒰ঌ ໒꒱ > basic dni applies to me, dni if 20+ unless a friend of a friend of mine.

+𓊆ྀི❤︎𓊇ྀི > do not talk to me if you ship landoscar, i do not fucking like that ship and its genuinely horrid.

+𓊆ྀི❤︎𓊇ྀི > dont talk to me if you support landos actions, the piquets actions, or maguis actions.

+𓊆ྀི❤︎𓊇ྀི > dni if your a toxic max verstappen fan ( the ones that pull up max verstappens 2023 wins ), i do not fuck with you toxic max fans.

 other basic boundaries aswell